Mister Sinister: The Quiet Council

 In the 2019 Powers of X series, it is revealed that at some point in the past, Sinister created his first clone community on an island in the South Pacific, calling it Bar Sinister.
 While here, he is approached by Professor Xavier and Magneto regarding his collection of DNA samples.
 Xavier asks Sinister to prioritize cataloging mutant DNA to create a comprehensive database that would be safe, secure, and redundant.
 In exchange, he offers to provide samples Sinister would have trouble getting on his own.
-The lead Mister Sinister clone is not interested in the deal but is suddenly killed by another Sinister clone who has a functional X-gene, making him a mutant too.
-This Sinister clone becomes leader of the community and agrees to have his memories of this deal and encounter telepathically repressed until the day Xavier and Magneto tell him to remember.
+The lead Mister Sinister clone is not interested in the deal, but is suddenly killed by another Sinister clone who has a functional X-gene, making him a mutant too.
+This Sinister clone becomes leader of the community and agrees to have his memories of this deal and encounter telepathically repressed until Xavier and Magneto tell him to remember.

-It is apparently this version of Sinister, or another X-gene clone with his memories, who survived the slaughter of the Phoenix Five.
-This meeting between the mutant Sinister clone, Magneto, and Xavier may have taken place soon before the first X-Men team was formed (in which case, the mutant Sinister has been the primary version the X-Men have fought over the years), or during the early 1980s era of X-Men stories (during which time Magneto and Xavier sometimes acted as allies again and before Xavier regained the ability to walk from 1983 to 1991), or during the early or late 1990s era of stories (indicated by Xavier using a Shi'ar hover chair he started using in 1991, Moira MagTaggert's journal claiming the meeting happened before her apparent death in 2001, and Magneto operating openly as he did from 1990 to 1991 and from 1997 to 2001, whereas he was believed dead from 1992 to 1993, was catatonic from 1993 to 1995, and was operating in secret as Erik the Red from 1995 to 1997).
-The existence of this mutant version of Sinister helps explain why the villain is classified as an "Alpha-level mutant" in X-Men (vol. 2) #94 (1999) despite previous stories establishing Nathaniel Essex was born a human without an X-gene and was granted powers by Apocalypse using alien technology.

 Sometime later, along with other mutants, the X-gene Sinister is welcomed to the new mutant community existing on the island Krakoa.
 At the invitation of Xavier, Magneto and Apocalypse, he joins the Quiet Council of Krakoa, agreeing to not continue his schemes to harvest the DNA of mutants.
-In Marvel's 2019 relaunch of its X-Men franchise, Dawn of X, Sinister finds himself already bored with his new status on Krakoa, and decides to resume his schemes by utilizing a loophole in the Quiet Council rules.
-To begin, he starts a file concerning Franklin Richards, the mutant son of Mister Fantastic and the Invisible Woman.
+In Marvel's 2019 relaunch of its X-Men franchise, Dawn of X, Sinister finds himself already bored with his new status on Krakoa, and decides to resume his schemes by utilizing a loophole in the Quiet Council's rules.